UniversalDependencies/UD_Spanish-PUD/README.md

 # Changelog

+* 2025-11-15 v2.17
+  * Added the ExtPos feature to fixed expressions.
 * 2024-11-15 v2.15
   * Added PunctType and PunctSide to converge with AnCora.
   * Fixed UPOS and added Number[psor] to possessive determiners.